The lucky black cats who have lit up their owners’ lives

 “She is, like all cats, utterly crazy at times, jumping up walls and perching in the weirdest of places but I wouldn't change her for the world and I absolutely wouldn't be without her.”

-Willis and Jenny
+Black cat Willis and owner, Jenny

 Little did Jenny Mitchell from North Norfolk know, but she would find a life-saving companion in Willis.